ronaldbor/gowasmgodom/README.md

 ## Prepare environment

+I am working on CentOS 8, so normally when I issue the command "go" for the first time, it will fail to find it and suggests to install it.
+Confirm.

-Download Golang at https://golang.org/dl/, select the version for Linux.
+If you are working with other Linux OSses, you can just download Golang at https://golang.org/dl/, and select the version for Linux.
 For example: https://golang.org/dl/go1.14.6.linux-amd64.tar.gz

-Unpack the tar.gz-file, note the location and edit ```release.com``` accordingly.
+Unpack the tar.gz-file, and add the "<unpacked-map>/bin" to your PATH-variable to make "go" available.

 ## Compiling